-They can also assume that the implementation of
+Callers can also assume that the implementation of

 Increase won't cause

 may fail if

 Increase's implementation is changed.

-result does not prove the assertion after the loop in
+therefore doesn't prove the assertion after the loop in

 Abstraction of a Package's State¶

-state of a package --- that is, the set of persistent variables defined in it ---
+state of a package --- the set of persistent variables defined in it ---

 can also be hidden from external users.
-This form of
+You achieve this form of

 abstraction --- called state abstraction --- by defining variables in the

-body or private part of a package, so that they can only be accessed through
+body or private part of a package so they can only be accessed through

 subprogram calls.
 For example, our

 an abstraction for a

-which can be modified using the
+Stack object which can only be modified using the

 package Stack is procedure Pop (E : out Element); procedure Push (E : in Element); end Stack; package body Stack is Content : Element_Array (1 ..
 Max); Top : Natural; ... end Stack;